Mikey-strider/riddlers-game/RiddleMeThis.md

       ** If I can figure out how to do maybe collect their times and let them know how well they did time wise.

 **6. End of Game!**

+** *I am hoping to possibly have a hidden easter egg somewhere as well in either the home page or end page.*